-"Application" means a request for an Award of HCs submitted in the form specified by and according to the requirements of this QAP.
+"Application" means a request for an Award of HCs submitted in the Form specified by and according to the requirements of this QAP.

-"Architect" means a professional licensed by the applicable state authority as a building architect.
+"Architect" means a professional licensed by the applicable by the state of Montana authority as a building architect pursuant to Mont.
+Code Ann.
+Title 37, Chapter 65.